b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 (`BigInt` calculations are slower than the ones for `Int`, but now you should be only limited by the amount of memory on your computer).

-So let me correct the code
+So let me correct the code.

 ```jl
 s2 = """